csbhr/OpenUtility/README.md

 <a name="chapter-4"></a>
 ### Crop and combine images
-- When you need to infer large image, you can crop image to many patches with padding according to the following demo:
+- When you need to infer large image, you can crop image to many patches with padding by following the demo:
 ```
 # Notice:
 #   filenames should not contain the character "-"